 Medically reviewed by Drugs.com.
 Last updated on Mar 17, 2020.

 - This medicine lowers how much natural steroid your body makes.
 Tell your doctor if you have fever, infection, surgery, or injury.
 Your body's normal response to these stresses may be affected.
 You may need extra doses of steroid.

 - It is used to treat cancer of the adrenal gland.

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Mitotane?

 - If you are breast-feeding.
-Do not breast-feed while you take this medicine.
-You will also need to avoid breast-feeding after you stop mitotane until there is no more of this medicine in your body.
+Do not breast-feed while you take mitotane.
+You will also need to avoid breast-feeding after you stop mitotane until there is no more of mitotane in your body.
 Talk with your doctor to see how long you need to avoid breast-feeding after you stop this drug.